lin-chen-VA/MDPI_Molecules_2020/README.md

 	> python HBOS/resolution.py cifFolder targetFolder

-* <font color = "red">labelling.py</font>, check the label in validation reports for each residue labelled by HBOS score with meta data in the corresponding xml files
+* **labelling.py**, check the label in validation reports for each residue labelled by HBOS score with meta data in the corresponding xml files

 	> python HBOS/labelling.py detection.cvs, "detection.cvs" is the output of "detection.py"

-* <font color = "red">count.py and countResidue.py</font>, count residue numbers in a dataset for different types of residues
+* **count.py and countResidue.py**, count residue numbers in a dataset for different types of residues

 	> python -W ignore count.py cifFolder

 	> python countResidue.py count.csv, "count.csv" is the output of "count.py"

-* <font color = "red">DSSP.py and DSSPResidue.py</font>, check the identify of secondary structure (Helix, Sheet, et. al.) for each residue labelled by HBOS score
+* **DSSP.py and DSSPResidue.py**, check the identify of secondary structure (Helix, Sheet, et. al.) for each residue labelled by HBOS score
 	> python DSSP.py detection.py, "detection.py" is the output of "detection.py"

 	> python DSSPResidue.py dssp.csv, "dssp.csv" is the output of "DSSP.py"